 While we would prefer not to go back and forth between opening, offering appointments and doing curbside only, the safest option in that case would be to stay closed and only offer curbside pickups until we know it is safe to reopen.
 As this pandemic is showing, we won’t have that certainty for the next few months.
 We want to provide access to our building if cases start decreasing, but know we also may need to limit access again if cases start to rise.
 We hope this model will provide us the flexibility to adapt our services as needed throughout this pandemic.

-We are trying to move some of our regular services outside to our front patio and online.
-If there is a service you need, please contact director Jill Smith, email@example.com or 651-275-4416, and we will do our best to help.
+If there is a service you need, please contact director Jill Smith, firstname.lastname@example.org or 651-275-4416, and we will do our best to help.

-Please check our website, facebook page, or subscribe to our newsletter for the latest information.
+Please check our website, Facebook page, or subscribe to our newsletter for the latest information.

 Washington County Library continues to offer limited services, find details here: WashCoLib/COVID19